What is Pop Art in the 21st Century?

 Going back to the question of What is Pop Art?, we cannot not mention Andy Warhol.
 He was the biggest fan of the material world, Hollywood and all its glamour, consumer products and branding.
 Andy Warhol invented his own colourful universe, in which soup cans became celebrities, celebrities somehow became even more iconic, where narcissism, greediness and excessiveness were welcome and where art was as important as the business and self-promotion behind it.
 “Making money is art and working is art and good business is the best art,” he said in 1975, and he enjoyed being his own creator, re-creator and product.
 He was the first to become a true artist superstar, a rich figure in the arts, a fact that probably wouldn’t have made him feel too good in today’s art market situation, in which he would have been surrounded by the wealthy likes of Koons, Hirst or Murakami.
 However, he would have also probably been startled by how successful his predictions were, as today we’ve got computer technology at our fingertips, able to share our artworks with everyone in an instant, making us feel like the stars of the social networks at any given moment.
 Just think: the moments he captured with his celebrated Polaroids is basically what today we know as Instagram.

 Should we ask how Pop art made a comeback or should we ask how come it never actually stopped being mainstream?
-There seems to be an unbroken continuity in the Pop art movement, as today’s contemporary artists and artworks remain inspired by it and a spontaneous extension of its notions.
+There seems to be an unbroken continuity in the Pop Art movement, as today’s contemporary artists and artworks remain inspired by it and a spontaneous extension of its notions.
 As testimonies to this fact, there are numerous Pop art exhibitions taking place this year alone: The World Goes Pop at Tate Modern, Pure Pop Art Exhibition at 30works, International Pop at Walker Art Center and many more, in which the movement is either celebrated or revisited through more contemporary eyes.
 Pop art continues to be an inexhaustible source of inspiration for fashion, design, the entertainment industry, adversing methods, popular culture in general, over and over again.
-Let’s just say if was definitely world-famous for more than fifteen minutes.
+Let’s just say it was definitely world-famous for more than fifteen minutes.

 Images in slider: Peter Blake – Sources of Pop Art V, 2007; Richard Hamilton – Just What Is It that Makes Today’s Homes So Different, So Appealing?, 1956, detail.
 All images used for illustrative purposes only.